Follow @mrosatapia on Twitter

-A native of Spain, Tapia holds a Ph.D. in Spanish Literature from Penn State University, a M.A. in Spanish and Foreign Language Education from the University of Delaware, and a B.A. and M.A. in English Philology from the University of Granada (Spain).
+A native of Spain, Rosa Tapia holds a doctorate in Spanish Literature from the Pennsylvania State University, a Master of Arts in Spanish and Foreign Language Education from the University of Delaware, and a licenciatura in English Philology from the University of Granada, Spain.

 - IN PROGRESS: “Crisis and Masculinities in the Contemporary Spanish Cinema.”